Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/06-TableViews/README.md

 ## IndexPath

-Many methods of `UITableView` take `NSIndexPath` objects as parameters and return values.
+Many methods of `UITableView` take `IndexPath` objects as parameters and return values.
 They have properties we can access to manipulate objects in the table.

 ```swift
 var section: Int